OpenConext/Mujina/README.md

 In this document you will find some examples for overriding the default configuration.
 After you override configuration you can go back to the default using the reset API.

-Build Mockoleth
+Build Mujina
 ---------------
-[Maven 3](http://maven.apache.org) is needed to build and run Mockoleth.
+[Maven 3](http://maven.apache.org) is needed to build and run Mujina.

-Mockoleth may depend on artifacts (poms, jars) from open source projects that are not available in a public Maven repository.
+Mujina may depend on artifacts (poms, jars) from open source projects that are not available in a public Maven repository.
 Dependencies with groupId org.surfnet.coin can be built from source from the following locations:

   - coin-master: git://github.com/OpenConext/OpenConext-parent.git